Jarvis Island: Millersville (1935–1942)

 Jarvis Island was reclaimed by the United States government and colonized from March 26, 1935, onwards, under the American Equatorial Islands Colonization Project.
 President Franklin D. Roosevelt assigned administration of the island to the U.S. Department of the Interior on May 13, 1936.
-Starting out as a cluster of large, open tents pitched next to the still-standing white wooden day beacon, the Millersville settlement on the island's western shore was named after a bureaucrat with the United States Department of Air Commerce.
+Starting as a cluster of large, open tents pitched next to the still-standing white wooden day beacon, the Millersville settlement on the island's western shore was named after a bureaucrat with the United States Department of Air Commerce.
 The settlement grew into a group of shacks built mostly with wreckage from the Amaranth (lumber from which was also used by the young Hawaiian colonists to build surfboards), but later, stone and wood dwellings were built and equipped with refrigeration, radio equipment, and a weather station.
-A crude aircraft landing area was cleared on the northeast side of the island, and a T-shaped marker which was intended to be seen from the air was made from gathered stones, but no airplane is known to have ever landed there.
-According to the 1940 U.S. Census, Jarvis Island had a population of three people.
+A crude aircraft landing area was cleared on the island's northeast side, and a T-shaped marker intended to be seen from the air was made from gathered stones, but no airplane is known to have ever landed there.
+According to the 1940 U.S. census, Jarvis Island had a population of three people.

 At the beginning of World War II, an Imperial Japanese Navy submarine surfaced off the west coast of the island.
-Believing that it was a U.S. Navy submarine which had come to fetch them, the four young colonists rushed down the steep western beach in front of Millersville towards the shore.
+Believing that a U.S. Navy submarine had come to fetch them, the four young colonists rushed down the steep western beach in front of Millersville towards the shore.
 The submarine answered their waves with fire from its deck gun, but no one was hurt in the attack.
 On February 7, 1942, the USCGC Taney evacuated the colonists, then shelled and burned the dwellings.
 The roughly cleared landing area on the island's northeast end was later shelled by the Japanese, leaving crater holes.

 International Geophysical Year

 Jarvis was visited by scientists during the International Geophysical Year from July 1957 until November 1958.
-In January 1958 all scattered building ruins from both the nineteenth century guano diggings and the 1935–1942 colonization attempt were swept away without a trace by a severe storm which lasted several days and was witnessed by the scientists.
-When the IGY research project ended the island was abandoned again.
-By the early 1960s a few sheds, a century of accumulated trash, the scientists' house from the late 1950s and a solid, short lighthouse-like day beacon built two decades before were the only signs of human habitation on Jarvis.
+In January 1958, all scattered building ruins from the nineteenth-century guano diggings and the 1935–1942 colonization attempt were swept away without a trace by a severe storm that lasted several days and was witnessed by scientists.
+When the IGY research project ended, the island was abandoned again.
+By the early 1960s, a few sheds, a century of accumulated trash, the scientists' house from the late 1950s, and a solid, short lighthouse-like day beacon built two decades before were the only signs of human habitation on Jarvis.